 Mobile Robot Map-Free Navigation

-Autonomous Mobile Robots (AMRs) of all forms, which comprise wheeled vehicles, quadrupeds, and humanoids, have the potential to be valuable tools for a variety of tasks in applications that span agriculture, manufacturing, disaster response, Search and Rescue (SAR), military operations, and extraterrestrial planetary exploration.
-Operation in new and dynamically changing environments without prior maps and those that are GPS-denied, such as caves and lava tubes on Mars, unfamiliar buildings, contested military regions, or areas affected by natural disasters such as fires or earthquakes facilitates the greatest utility.
+Autonomous Mobile Robots (AMRs) of all forms, which comprise wheeled vehicles, quadrupeds, and humanoids, have the potential to be valuable tools for a variety of tasks in applications that span agriculture, manufacturing, disaster response, search and rescue, military operations, and extraterrestrial planetary exploration.
+Operation in new and dynamically changing environments without prior maps and those that are GPS-denied, such as caves and lava tubes on Mars, unfamiliar buildings, contested military regions, or areas affected by natural disasters such as fires or earthquakes facilitates the greatest utility, and is unsolved.
 State-Of-The-Art (SOTA) map-free navigation methods routinely utilize modular techniques that incorporate Simultaneous Localization and Mapping (SLAM) to both estimate the robot's state and construct a map of the environment for collision-free trajectory planning and control.
+Video 1 shows sped up on-board Visual SLAM (VSLAM) at 0.1 m/s in smooth terrain, and the complete map is illustrated in Figure 1.
 The construction and maintenance of an explicit human interpretable map introduces a point of failure that renders these systems fragile.
 Linear and angular velocities beyond a low threshold induce mapping errors due to sensor blur and subsequent feature matching inaccuracies, causing the navigation stack to collapse, necessitating the robot to operate at inefficiently low speeds to maintain localization.

 References